leon-thomm/Ryven/docs/README.md

 After you stated the existence of the custom input widget in the NodeManager and saved the node in a package, the metacode files that you can edit should be in the 'widgets' folder of you node.
 Programming a custom widget does not differ from programming a main widget at all.

-The only difference is, that you need to fill the _get_val()_ method which should return the value that the widget represents _if_ the input the widget is a part of is not connected to some other node.
+The only difference is that you need to fill the _get_val()_ method which should return the value that the widget represents.
+This value will be used (when called _self.input(index)_) if the port is not connected to some other node.

 ## Multiple Output Calls